jwhittle933/thesis-research/reading_between_the_lines_boyd-taylor.md

 24: "As Barr himself is well aware, lexical selection in a translation is very often predicated on established pairings of source and target vocabulary rather than on the discourse conventions of the target language as such...The burden of Barr's argument is that the semantics of translational literature is bound up with the relationship between the target text and its parent."

 25: "By treating a translation as if it were compositional literature one can bring a host of inappropriate interpretive assumptions to the text."

+31: "...to read a traslation as a document of its time is precisely to read it as a translation, _not as a composition_."

 33: "The work of translation is informed by shared expectations, both cognitive and regulative, which at once cicumscribe and structure its domain as a field of behaviour."